ocaml/ocaml/release-info/introduction.md

    * no new features, problematic features might be removed at this stage
    * bug fixes very welcome
    * documentation PRs still accepted
-   * aimed to core development tools (merlin, ppxlib, dune) to unlock the rest of the opam ecosystem
+   * intended for core development tools (merlin, ppxlib, dune) to unlock the rest of the opam ecosystem

 - `beta` releases: